iamjyotispanda-blip/iamjyotispanda-blip-Portray/replit.md

 - **Database Storage**: Complete PostgreSQL implementation with full persistence across server restarts
 - **Contact Storage**: Port Admin contacts stored in database with full CRUD operations and verification workflow
 - **Email Configuration**: Email configurations stored in database with full CRUD operations and persistence
+- **Reverification System**: Port Admin contacts can resend verification emails with new tokens when needed
 - **Authentication**: Users, sessions, organizations, ports, contacts, and email configurations all persist in database
 - **Schema Migration**: Successfully completed - all entities stored in PostgreSQL database with full persistence